iMED-Lab/Selective-Guided-Adversarial-Adaptation/README.md

 ## Get Started
 Using the ```train_SGAA.py``` and ```test.py``` to train and test the model on your own dataset,respectively.

-## COLA: Cross-device OCT LAyer segmentation Dataset:
+## COLA: Cross-device OCT LAyer segmentation Dataset
 The information about the COLA dataset could be seen in the following link: https://imed.nimte.ac.cn/cola.html